 It’s a cliché, but if you don’t love yourself, then you can’t expect her to, and you’ll really struggle to get over her past if you’re intimidated by it.

 Find ways to work on your self-confidence.
 Take care of your mind and body.
 Push yourself in your career.
 Go all out on the self-care.

 The more confident you feel in yourself, the more secure you’ll feel in your relationship, and the less important her past will suddenly seem to you.

 A problem shared is a problem halved.

 Some men struggle to express their feelings and lean on a friend or family member for help, but talking feelings of jealousy through with someone you trust can help you figure out exactly what it is that bothers you and why.

 After all, verbalizing your feelings is a great way of understanding them.

 If you don’t feel that there’s anyone you can talk to about something like this, and these feelings are starting to have a negative impact on your relationship, then it might be worth turning to a professional.

 A trained therapist, on the other hand, can help you identify the issues that are causing your jealousy, and give you the tools to work through it so that your relationship doesn’t suffer as a result.

 It’s easy to get started with this.
-You can click here to find one near you (or one who will work remotely) who can help you address the issues you have with your girlfriend’s past.
+You can click here to connect with one of the experienced counselors on BetterHelp.com who can help you address the issues you have with your girlfriend’s past.